 A Morning Climbing Sigiriya

-One of the most impressive sites in the country, this looming ancient rock fortress first served as a monastery from 3rd century BC, before becoming a palace for King Kashyapa I in the 5th century AD, who built a citadel at the top of the rock in hopes of keeping out his brother’s army, whom he usurped to take the throne.
+One of the most impressive sites in the country, this looming ancient rock fortress first served as a monastery from 3rd century BC, before becoming a palace for King Kashyapa I in the 5th century AD.
+The king built a citadel at the top of the rock in hopes of keeping out his brother’s army, whom he usurped to take the throne.

 Known as the Lion Rock, the feet carved into the rock are still visible today.
 As you climb up the staircases to the top, you’ll see remnants of what this place used to look like, including some sumptuously painted caves and the remnants of ancient rooms.
-Today, the ruined palace, water gardens, and painted caves are still around to explore.
+Today, you can still explore the ruined palace, water gardens, and painted caves.
 In addition, you can still find the Mirror Wall the King constructed over 1600 years ago.
 While the once-gleaming white marble wall is now stained an orange hue, it is still intact, unlike most of the other structures that stood here during Kashyapa I‘s reign.

 The rock plateau rises 370 meters above sea level at the top.
-It’s a long, near-vertical climb, but the views over the forests below, and the chance to explore the mysterious ruined palace are worth it.
+It’s a long, near-vertical climb, but you’ll find the views over the forests below, and the chance to explore the mysterious ruined palace well worth the climb.

 An Afternoon Exploring Dambulla Cave Temple